missionctlio/ai-image/README.md

-# Image Generation and Management Web Application
+# Image Generation App

 ## Overview

-This project is a web application that generates and manages images based on user prompts.
-It allows users to submit prompts, view generated images, and manage their image collection.
-The application includes features for displaying image details, deleting individual images, and clearing all images.
+This application allows users to generate images based on text prompts.
+It integrates with an image generation API, displays results with detailed descriptions, and provides functionality for managing generated images.

 ## Features

-- **Image Generation**: Submit prompts and generate images with various aspect ratios.
+- **Image Generation**: Submit prompts to generate images via the `/generate-image` API endpoint.
+- **Prompt Handling**: Displays both the original and refined prompts combined with a line break.
-- **Image Display**: View full-sized images with associated prompts, descriptions, and aspect ratios.
+- **Image Display**: View full-size images with associated details.
-- **Image Management**: Delete individual images or clear all images from the collection.
-- **Responsive Design**: Optimized for both desktop and mobile views.
+- **Image Management**: Save generated images to local storage, view thumbnails, and delete images.
+- **Thumbnails**: Automatically load and display thumbnails of saved images.
+- **Polling**: Continuously check the status of image generation tasks with retries.
+- **Error Handling**: Provides feedback on errors and issues during the image generation and management process.
+- **Meta-Llama LLaMA3 Integration**: Uses Meta-Llama LLaMA3 for language-based prompt refinement and description generation.
+- **Black-Forest-Labs Flux Diffuser Integration**: Utilizes Black-Forest-Labs Flux Diffuser for the image diffusion process.

 ## Technologies Used